utdgwc/gwc_website/README.md

 If you are a student at UTD, you can offer your support by joining our club as a member by attending any of our events or applying to be a UTD GWC Officer!

-If you are a company rep, we'd love to host an event with you, email us!
+If you are a company rep, we'd love to host an event with you, email us at utdgirlswhocode@gmail.com!